~ 20 MIN READ

 - Give all projects and tasks red, amber, and green (RAG) status indicators for each reporting time period (typically monthly or quarterly).

-- Measure and automatically evaluate projects by the strategic scoring rules discussed in Chapter 4.
+- Measure and automatically evaluate projects according to the measurements discussed in Chapter 4.

 - Link projects to KPIs or key goals.
 Even link the same project to different goals in different departments.